flatironinstitute/sciware/26_DataFormats/main.md

 ## Tips

 - Avoid opening files (or objects) repeatedly
-- Combine related data in the same file
+- Combine related data in the same file (and...)
 - Add any relevant metadata in attributes
    - software version, timestamp, parameters, configuration
    - parameter descriptions, units